dev-bittu/lotus-grammar/grammar/basic_syntax/hello_world.md

 ### Explanation
 1. **`pkg main`**
-   Declares the main package, which is the entry point for *b2* programs.
+   Declares the main package, which is the entry point for *lotus* programs.

 2. **`def main()`**
    Defines the `main` function.
 This is the starting point of the program, where execution begins.